Mujra: Present day

 Modern Mujra dancers perform at events like weddings, birthday and bachelor parties in countries where traditional Mughal culture is prevalent, such as Pakistan.
 To a lesser extent, dancers in Pakistan often perform a modern form of mujra along with popular local music.

 In 2005, when dance bars were closed across Maharashtra state, many former bar girls moved to 'Congress House' near Kennedy Bridge on Grant Road area in Mumbai, the city's oldest hub for mujra, and started performing mujra there.
 The women are trained in mujra in Agra of India and Lahore and Karachi of Pakistan.
 Dawn newspaper, Karachi, describes Lahore's Heera Mandi area as, "Pakistan's oldest red light district was for centuries, a hub of traditional erotic dancers, musicians and prostitutes."

 In many areas of the Indian subcontinent, they are called by different names – for example they are called tawaifs in North India and Pakistan (in Hindi and Urdu-speaking areas), baijis in Bengal, and naikins in Goa.

 Most women hope for an international dance career or South Asian dance career at a film studio.

-Mujra in the Marathi and Hindi-Urdu languages means:
+Mujra in the Marathi, Urdu and Hindi languages means: